JoinColony/coding-challenge-events-list/README.md

 ```

+**Handling Avatars**

+Avatars should be generated from the user's address using one of the available blockie libraries.

+We suggest using `ethereum-blockies` but any will do as long as it generates a random avatar from the address entropy.

 ### Formatting the data

 The list you will end up with, after you parse it and concatenate it, should: